 Olavians are interesting people who enjoy a variety of cultural experiences alongside their academic pursuits.
-Music, Chess, Drama, Debating, Amnesty International, Duke of Edinburgh Award, STEP Maths club, Student Leadership, are just a few of the wide range of extra-curricular opportunities available at St Olave’s, and we expect every one of our students to get involved in some of these so that their lives are culturally enriched.
+Music, Chess, Drama, Debating, Amnesty International, Duke of Edinburgh Award, STEP Maths club, Student Leadership, are just a few of the wide range of co-curricular opportunities available at St Olave’s, and we expect every one of our students to get involved in some of these so that their lives are culturally enriched.
 Recently students have experienced foreign exchanges in Paris, Boulogne, Berlin, Heidelberg and Murcia; Field Trips as far apart as Malham and Iceland; Classical studies in Greece, a Politics and Economics trip to New York and Washington; World Challenge expeditions to Botswana, Namibia and Ecuador, Tanzania and Costa Rica; a Rugby Tour to Argentina and a Cricket tour to Antigua.

 The Sunday Times “State Secondary School of the Year” 2009, and listed by Her Majesty's Chief Inspector of Schools as "An outstanding provider of education..",